HIKING IN THE SWABIAN ALB BIOSPHERE AREA

-The UNESCO Biosphere Reserve Swabian Alb is one of Germany's most beautiful hiking regions – with rugged cliffs, dense forests, sunny meadows, and spectacular views.
-Varied hikes for nature lovers, families, active travelers, and those seeking peace and quiet start directly from Speidel's Brewery in Hohenstein.
+The UNESCO Biosphere Reserve Swabian Alb It is one of the most beautiful hiking regions in Germany – with rugged cliffs, dense forests, sunny meadows and spectacular views.
+A variety of hikes for nature lovers, families, active hikers and those seeking peace and quiet start directly from Speidel's Brewery in Hohenstein.

-Whether you're looking for a circular hike, a one-way tour, or an Albtrauf adventure – here you'll find our personally tried-and-tested hiking tips in the biosphere reserve.
+Whether circular hike, linear tour or Albtrauf adventure – here you will find our personally tested hiking tips in the biosphere reserve.

 Hiking holiday with one-way hiking